 - Increasing parking supply

-- Bringing more Zipcars to Belmont
+- Bringing Zipcar to Belmont

-- · Changing parking regulations in select areas
+- Changing parking regulations in select areas

 - Installing bicycle racks

 Increasing the Parking Supply

 The parking utilization study shows that Belmont has an abundance of available parking spaces in the Center at all times of day.
 Therefore, a central priority should not be to increase on-street parking supply as a tool to increase availability; however, increasing the supply in the core would be beneficial during the peaks.